nuitrcs/pythonworkshops/README.md

 Python IDE for editing and running Python scripts.
 Free [Student licenses](https://www.jetbrains.com/student/) are available for academic use.

+## Workshop Materials

+Many of the workshop materials are in this repository.

+[Visualization](https://github.com/nuitrcs/pythonvisualization) materials are in a separate repository.

 ## More Resources

 See [Resources](resources.md) for a listing of general Python resources,